oliveirakennedyjoao/tetris-fantasy-js/README.md

   <img src="./src/assets/game.png" alt="tetris fantasy JS game image" style=""/>
 </div>

+### About

-This game is about a little exercise of programming logic.
-It consists in a visual presentation of a matrice that represents the tetris game logic.
-Some funcionalities are still in development.
-Check ahead the roadmap with all features this game will have.
+This game is a small exercise in programming logic.
+It features a visual representation of a matrix that simulates the logic behind a Tetris game.
+Some functionalities are still under development.
+Check out the roadmap below to see the planned features:

-- [ ] Block movement - adds collision besides setted blocks;
+- [ ] Block Movement – Add collision detection with already placed blocks
-- [ ] Game - add point sistem;
+- [ ] Game – Implement a point system
-- [ ] Game - add game over check and screen.
+- [ ] Game – Add a game over check and screen